R8Dest/MC12.2_Update2019/README.md

 	- Aluminum: TBD
 	- Dilithium: TBD
 2. Biome Generation / Control for all dimensions/planets
+	- Mostly Done: Added massive worldgen overhaul.
 3. Tech Tree for 'Tech': 90%
 4. Tech Tree for 'magic': TBD
 5. Block Hardness
+	- 80%: Block hardness overhauled for nearly all blocks, including modded blocks.
 6. Third 'tech tree' for Farming?
+	- Added Agricraft and added several incentives for using it.
+Immersive enginering 'garden cloche' works as hydroponics.
+	- Tested many nutrition overhaul mods, still nothing here, techguns 'auto-feeding' ignores these edits so they are useless.

 Done:
 (many things before this),